-Born and raised as a devout Muslim in South Asia, Dr. Abraham was being trained as an Islamic leader when God miraculously touched his heart through a dream, which began his journey toward trusting Christ.
-After coming to the United States, he found a copy of God’s Word in his native language, and a friend introduced him to Jesus.
-Dr. Abraham has paid a high price for his faith in Christ, but he is committed to bringing news of eternal hope to others.
+Born and raised as a devout Muslim in South Asia, while he was in the U.S., a friend introduced him to Jesus, and his life was transformed.
+Dr. Abraham has paid a high price for his faith in Christ, but he is committed to bringing hope to the vulnerable and marginalized.

 Dr. Abraham received a Bible degree from Christ for the Nations in Dallas, Texas, BBA and MBA degrees from Dallas Baptist University, and a Doctor of Strategic Leadership degree from Regent University in Virginia.
 He and his wife, Dr. Amie, founded GFM Ministries in 2002 with a vision for bringing holistic, sustainable solutions to poverty in the remote villages of the developing world and equipping Christians to engage in effective cross-cultural ministry.